 At Charette we believe that parents are our partners in their student's education and that frequent communication, combined with mutual trust, will help avoid most negative situations when it comes to student behavior.
 However, when things do happen, we all must act.

 Policy

-At CHARETTE we believe that all discipline issues can be avoided if students act in ways that:
+At CHARETTE we believe that all discipline issues can be avoided if students act in ways that support our Core Values: